-State aid - relief under all three schemes below constitutes state aid.
-Under EU regulations you (or your company) cannot receive more than €200,000 (approximately £176,000) state aid in any three year period.
+State aid - relief under the schemes below (except nursery discount) constitutes state aid.
+Under EU regulations you (or your company) cannot receive more than €200,000 (approximately £180,000) state aid in any three year period.
 If any award(s), together with all other state aid you may have received in the last two years, exceeds this limit you will not be eligible for these reliefs.
+Whilst the UK left the EU on 31 January 2020, state aid still applies during the implementation period under the negotiated Withdrawal Agreement.
 Further information on state aid.

 Supporting small business rate relief